SoniaVivi/Image-Organizer/user_guide.md

 - Page-down - Show X new images and scroll to the last image if the active widget is Workspace.

+- Home - Scroll to the top image if the active widget is Workspace.

+- End - Scroll to the last image without showing new images if the active widget is Workspace.

 ## Making Selections

 Images can be selected by left clicking on image thumbnails.